puppet-enterprise-support-team/puppet-curator/README.md

 ## Overview

 A puppet module for installing and configuring [elastic-curator](https://github.com/elastic/curator).
-This module was forked from jlambert121-curator and updated for curator4
+This module was forked from cristifalcas-curator and updated for curator4

 ## Module Description